 State and Federal Estate Tax Exemption

 Both the local and national governments offer estate tax exemptions.
 According to the New York State Department of Taxation and Finance, the local estate tax exemption for 2020 is $5.85 million.
-Per the Internal Revenue Service, the exemption amount at the national level is $11.58 million (that amount increases to $11.7 million in 2021).
+Per the Internal Revenue Service, the exemption amount at the national level is $11.58 million (that amount increased to $11.7 million in 2021).

-This means that if the total taxable value of your estate comes in under that exemption amount, it will not be subject to tax.
+This means that if the total taxable value of your estate comes in under that exemption amount, it will not be subject to estate tax.

 Estate Tax Portability